7 alternatives to your phone’s built-in web browser

-We do a lot of our web browsing through our phones: More than half of site visits originate with mobile devices.
-Android and iOS phones both come with default browsers made by the platform’s developers.
-On Android, Google Chrome takes pride of place, while iPhones and iPads rely on pre-installed versions of Apple’s Safari.
-However, these are far from your only choices.
+More than half of the world’s website traffic comes from mobile devices, and we’re willing to bet a lot of that stems from the browsers built into Android and iOS phones.
+On Android, Google Chrome (of course) takes pride of place, while iPhones rely on pre-installed versions of Apple’s Safari.
+But these are far from your only choices.

 Just like your computer, your phone offers a variety of options to help you navigate the internet.
 We collected seven feature-packed web browsers that protect your privacy, reduce your data use, boost your speed, and more.

 1. Mozilla Firefox